ywatanab0301/tabelog/README.md

 - belongs_to :user
 - has_many :likes
 - has_many :images
-- belongs_to :shops
+- belongs_to :shop
-- has_many :review-tag
+- has_many :review-tags